randhson/dotfiles-1/README.md

 $ [sudo] cp ~/.dotfiles/dotfiles /usr/local/bin/dotfiles
 ```

-Now you can use dotfile for install and update.
+Now you can use dotfiles for install and update.
 See below how make this.

 ## Install packages